AhmedShawada/ARM_Nucleof446re_Projects/README.md

 # 🔧 Embedded Systems Projects with STM32 Nucleo-F446RE (ARM Cortex-M4)

-A curated collection of real-world embedded systems projects built using the STM32 Nucleo-F446RE development board.
-Each project demonstrates fundamental concepts such as I2C communication, PWM signal generation, servo and motor control, analog signal acquisition, and ultrasonic distance sensing — all implemented using STM32CubeIDE and HAL drivers.
+A curated collection of real-world embedded systems projects built using the **STM32 Nucleo-F446RE** development board.
+Each project demonstrates fundamental concepts such as I2C communication, PWM signal generation, servo and motor control, analog signal acquisition, and ultrasonic distance sensing — all implemented using **STM32CubeMX** and **STM32CubeIDE**.

 ---